 He discovered that their innate "inherited" song was very primitive and different from songs of adult finches.
 He then played the adult song to them at very distinct time periods as they grew up.

 He discovered that the young birds go through a very distinct time period when they are sensitive to learning songs.
 Hearing the adult songs before or after this window did not give the baby birds the ability to sing as adults.
-We interpret this as meaning that the neurons that are involved in learning bird song grow to a certain point in time when they then need to be stimulated and will then develop the adult song by mimicry.
-Otherwise the young birds’ neurons do not develop further.
-The baby birds that hear the adult songs too early or too late are not able to develop the adults song.
+We interpret this as meaning that the neurons that are involved in learning bird songs grow to a certain point in time when they then need to be stimulated and will then develop the adult song by mimicry.
+Otherwise, the young birds’ neurons do not develop further.
+The baby birds that hear the adult songs too early or too late are not able to develop the adults' song.
 Thus there is a "window" for learning this set mode of communication.
 [This work by William Thorpe is illustrated in “The Discovery of Animal Behaviour” Series by John Sparks, produced by the British Broadcasting Corporation and WNET in their NATURE Series (1982).]

 But that is one of the many experiments that are forbidden for human subjects.
-To answer the question of whether there is a similar "window" for learning human language, it would be possible to set up a similar experiment with 20 infants, and only allowing the infants to hear spoken language at narrow “"windows" of time during their first years of development.
-But this is obviously a forbidden experiment because of the possibility, and indeed likelihood, that if language learning is similar to bird song, some infants would grow up unable to speak their whole lifetime.
+To answer the question of whether there is a similar "window" for learning human language, it would be possible to set up a similar experiment with 20 infants and only allowing the infants to hear spoken language at narrow “windows" of time during their first years of development.
+But this is obviously a forbidden experiment because of the possibility, and indeed the likelihood, that if language learning is similar to bird song, some infants would grow up unable to speak their whole lifetime.
 Therefore this is and should be a forbidden human experiment.

 Nevertheless, there are rare cases in history where a child is raised without any exposure to language in their infancy.
 These cases of children raised in the wild or isolated in abusive situations are discussed in the award-winning NOVA "Genie: Secret of the Wild Child” (1997), and also documented in the books Genie: A Scientific Tragedy by Russ Rymer (1994) and Genie: a Psycholinguistic Study of a Modern-Day ‘Wild Child’ by Susan Curtiss.
 All chronicle a most modern case of this forbidden experiment.
 But such uncontrolled cases are far too few to provide the statistical significance to draw solid scientific conclusions.

-Therefore our understanding into the development of language in humans must be conducted without risking harm to human infants or adults.
+Therefore our understanding of the development of language in humans must be conducted without risking harm to human infants or adults.
 This can only be done to a limited extent in humans using modern techniques such as PET and MEG scans.
 It is no surprise therefore that the special October 4, 2019 issue of the journal Science that focuses on our current research into human communication begins with a synthesis of “...the surge in nonhuman animal studies that inform us about human spoken language.”
 In “Evolution of Vocal Learning and Spoken Language,” (p.
 50–54) Erich Jarvis explains how “...components of spoken language are continuous between species....”
 The next three research updates describe non-invasive PET and magnetoencephalography (MEG) conducted on humans.
 But it is in “Inception of Memories That Guide Vocal Learning in the Songbird” (pages 83–89) that a team of researchers conduct invasive experiments in the zebra finch and make advancements in understanding what nerve circuits are involved, what interrupts song imitation, and how language memories are stored at downstream synapses.

 Understanding language and communication at the neuroanatomy level requires invasive and large scale techniques that are forbidden with humans but possible with other animals.
-These results in turn provide important knowledge that will be applied to the benefit of both humans and other animals.
+These results, in turn, provide important knowledge that will be applied to the benefit of both humans and other animals.